MPrangley3D/ArrayIndexPairTest/README.md

 Then I looped through that cache of values, and ran the 0 <= P < Q < N check on each pair that was there to clarify which met the criteria

 Finally the counter is returned

+I revisited this, and found the hash tables and that entire super cool dictionary strucutre I built to be completely irrelevant.
+Made a better solution that runs significantly quicker, simply by looping through the arrays and not caching the data at all.